The 10 Most Influential Ancient Greek Painters

 This painting of the satyr was probably one of his last paintings as he must have been about seventy years of age at the time.

-4th century BC
+8. Apelles – 4th century BC

-Renown throughout ancient Greece and Rome as a painter with control over the proportion, symmetry and placement of figures; Apelles had a talent for drawing human faces and loved nothing more than to add a little sarcasm to his drawings by the way of allegory and avatars.
+Apelles of Kos, (4th century BC), renown throughout ancient Greece and Rome as a painter with control over the proportion, symmetry and placement of figures; had a talent for drawing human faces.

-One anecdote Pliny tells us about Apelles’ skill at drawing the human face, concerns Ptolemy I, ruler of Egypt after the death of Alexander, who had a dislike of Apelles.
+One anecdote Pliny tells us about Apelles’ skill at drawing the human face, concerns Ptolemy I, ruler of Egypt, after the death of Alexander, who had a dislike of Apelles.

 While at sea, Apelles was caught in a sudden storm, forcing him to land in Egypt, where Ptolemy’s jester, encouraged by Apelles’ rivals, presented him with a fake invitation, inviting him to dinner with Ptolemy.